JuliaGNI/GeometricMachineLearning.jl/docs/src/layers/attention_layer.md

 So the ``y`` coefficients responsible for producing the first output vector are independent from those producing the second output vector etc., they have the condition ``\sum_{i=1}^Ty^{(j)}_iz_\mu^{(i)}`` for each column ``j`` imposed on them, but the coefficients for two different columns are independent of each other.

 Besides the traditional attention mechanism `GeometricMachineLearning` therefore also has a volume-preserving transformation that fulfills a similar role.
 There are two approaches implemented to realize similar transformations.
 Both of them however utilize the *Cayley transform* to produce orthogonal matrices ``\sigma(C)`` instead of stochastic matrices.
 For an orthogonal matrix ``\Sigma`` we have ``\Sigma^T\Sigma = \mathbb{I}``, so all the columns are linearly independent which is not necessarily true for a stochastic matrix ``P``.
-The following explains how this new activation function is implemented.
+In the following we explain how this new activation function is implemented.
+First we need to briefly discuss the *Cayley transform*.

 ### The Cayley transform